Stripburger at the hybrid Central Vapeur 10.1 festival

 As part of the real-life exhibition program, our exhibition ‘Stripburger In Print‘ will be on display in the shop window of the famous LISAA art school from Monday, 15th March, presenting a series of silkscreen and risograph prints titled Sosledja (Sequences) and a selection of the magazine’s covers and latest issues.
 The organizers of the festival are already sending reports of the exhibition provoking enthusiastic responses from the local community, or, to quote one of the students of visual arts who saw the exhibition: »Yes!
 This is what I want to do when I graduate!« We can only say »Yes!
 This is what we want to incite!«.

 The online part of the festival is culminating this weekend with an online presentation of Stripburger.
 Bojan Albahari is going to present the case of our magazine and the path we’ve taken in three decades of comics artistry, publication and co-creation of the alternative comics scene home and abroad.
-The lecture is to be followed by a discussion which will be joined by Katerina Mirović, a co-founder of the magazine and a seasoned veteran of the alternative comics scene (in Slovenia and elsewhere).
 On Sunday, the festival’s online platform will feature the video lecture titled ‘Raz Dva Strip’ in which David Krančan will explain the basics of comics language and grammar in a simple but instructive way.

 A selection of our publications will also be available for purchase to all comics enthusiasts at the festival’s pop-up bookstore which will replace the traditional small publishers fair.